Uncategorized

 Interactive Session at the workshop

-Programs Coordinator, Alone, Botti Isaac further engaged attendees on the need for a participatory budgeting system.
+Programs Coordinator, Social Action, Botti Isaac further engaged attendees on the need for a participatory budgeting system.
 Botti argued that citizens must be aware before any project is allocated to the community.
 Having noted that the budget process is flawed, he posited a bottom-top approach.
 The citizens must first identify their needs before a project is awarded and such project must be tailored to meet their needs.
-He reinvigorated the zeal of the participants by assuring them of Alones support toward the good of citizens at the grassroots level.
-As an organization, Alone would provide needed assistance to ensure proper monitoring and tracking of Local government offices.
+He reinvigorated the zeal of the participants by assuring them of Social Action support toward the good of citizens at the grassroots level.
+As an organization, Social Action would provide needed assistance to ensure proper monitoring and tracking of Local government offices.